 My Life As A Prepper

+My food situation was pitiful.
 I had a 20 pound bag of flour that I purchased at Sam’s Club, and a 20 pound bag of rice.
 Even to this day, I’m not sure WTF I was thinking.
-Although it greatly influenced the emergency food plan I created for emergencies.
+Although it greatly influenced the amazing emergency food plan I share with clients today.

 WHERE DO I LIVE?